Edward Bransfield: Early life

 He began as an ordinary seaman on the 110-gun first-rate ship of the line HMS Ville de Paris, where he shared living quarters with William Edward Parry, then a twelve-year-old midshipman; Parry later also became known in polar exploration.
 Bransfield was rated as an able seaman in 1805 and was appointed to the 110-gun first-rate HMS Royal Sovereign (which had taken part in the Battle of Trafalgar); he was promoted in 1806 to able seaman, then 2nd master's mate in 1808, midshipman in 1808, clerk in 1809, and midshipman again in 1811.
 By 1812, he had achieved the rank of second master, and in the same year he was made acting master on HMS Goldfinch, a 10-gun Cherokee-class brig-sloop.

 Between the years 1814 and 1816, Bransfield served briefly as master on many fifth-rate ships.
 On 21 February 1816, he was appointed master of the 50-gun fourth-rate HMS Severn, leading it in the Bombardment of Algiers.
 During September 1817, he was appointed master of HMS Andromache under the command of Captain W. H. Shirreff.
 It was during this tour of duty that he was posted to the Royal Navy's new Pacific Squadron off Valparaíso in Chile.

 Antarctic exploration

 During 1773, James Cook sailed beyond the Antarctic Circle, noting with pride in his journal that he was "undoubtedly the first that ever crossed that line."
 The next year, Cook circumnavigated Antarctica completely and reached a latitude of 71°10'S before being driven back by the ice.
 Although Cook failed to see Antarctica, he dispelled once and for all the myth that a fertile, populous continent surrounded the South Pole.
-Not surprisingly, the British Admiralty lost interest in the Antarctic and turned its attention to the ongoing search for the Northwest Passage.
+The Admiralty lost interest in the Antarctic and turned its attention to the ongoing search for the Northwest Passage.
 Almost half a century passed before anyone else is known to have travelled as far south as Cook.